 - Public international law : jurisdiction over persons, territory and airspace, law of treaties, settlement of international disputes, incidents of statehood, law of international organisations;

 - the relevant international aviation organizations and their law-making functions;

 - the law-making institutions and processes affecting the regime of air space and international air navigational and air transport;

 - the legal regime of the national and international air space;

-- the international standards and recommended practices regulating safety, security, air navigation, airports, and the environment;
+- the international standards and recommended practices and domestic laws regulating safety, security, air navigation, airports, and the environment;

 - aircraft accident investigation;